That’s a good question! And as you might guess, the answer depends on you and your project.

 Most of the ghostwriting requests I get are from people who want to share their life stories.
 It’s definitely a good indication if many people are pushing you in that direction.

-It’s always more appealing to readers to learn that a story is completely true.
-People love stepping into the author’s shoes for that brief moment.
+I will say that it’s always more appealing to readers to learn that a story is completely true (unaltered).
+Readers love stepping into the author’s shoes for that brief moment of their life.
 However, there are reasons why you might not be able to stick to the complete truth.

 Are you in the middle of this internal debate?
 If so, here are a few reasons why you might choose to fictionalize your memoir:

-- You’d really like to add in a space ship or two.
 There are times when you might like to alter history a bit.
 Most fictionalized memoirs don’t enter the realm of science fiction, but there might be a few tales you wish to add to your story, which never really happened.
 When you do this, you cross a line and must call it what it is: a novel.

 Still unsure?
-Feel free to give me a email me if you need a sounding board!
+Feel free to email me if you need a sounding board!

 Additional articles you might find helpful: